ryanjeffares/grace/README.md

 ## Alpha Release Roadmap
 * Experiment with string interning
 * `continue` statement
-* Report warnings on unused expression results
+* Make unused expression results illegal
-* Unicode strings over regular `std::string`
+* Unicode support for `char`s
 * Performance
   * Returning from functions is a bottleneck due to popping the function
   * Consider using raw arrays over vectors for the op and constant list